scapcommunity/authoring/requirements/joval-continuous-monitoring.md

 ### Automated CVE OVAL Generation (internal)

 We create and maintain an internal toolkit called the Joval Content Automation toolkit ("JCA").
-This Python software runs continously, monitoring external CVE-related data sources data sources such as the Cisco OpenVuln API, the Microsoft Security Updates API, the NVD, and many others.
+This Python software runs continuously, monitoring external CVE-related data sources data sources such as the Cisco OpenVuln API, the Microsoft Security Updates API, the NVD, and many others.
 When new or changed CVEs are detected JCA analyzes the relevant data and generates new or updated CVE OVAL definitions.

-Currently, JCA uses it's own Python-based capabilites to generate the requisite OVAL elements, manage IDs, etc. but these only implement the specific OVAL elements/capabilities that have been necessary so far.
+Currently, JCA uses its own Python-based capabilities to generate the requisite OVAL elements, manage IDs, etc. but these only implement the specific OVAL elements/capabilities that have been necessary so far.
 It would be preferable to leverage an existing general-purpose OVAL authoring capability that: